Shropshire, Worcestershire and Staffordshire Electric Power Company: Stourport power station

 During the First World War the two major undertakings in the Midlands, the Shropshire Company and the Birmingham Corporation, proposed to build two large power stations to meet their joint needs.
-These would be the 30 MW Netchells station and the 45 MW Stourport power station.
+These would be the 30 MW Nechells power stations and the 45 MW Stourport power station.
 However, the proposal failed on the question of financing.
 The Shropshire Company eventually built Stourport power station which was commissioned in 1927.
 This enabled the smaller, less efficient, stations at Dudley, Kidderminster and Redditch to be closed.

 Developments in the 1930s

-The Shropshire Company became part of the Edmundsons Electricity Corporation Limited which by 1931 was itself part of the Greater London and Counties Trust.
+The Shropshire Company became part of the Edmundsons Electricity Corporation which by 1931 was itself part of the Greater London and Counties Trust.

 The Shropshire Company continued to purchase, or obtain a controlling interest in, further electricity undertakings and closed the power stations as a bulk supply was available from its network.
 These included the smaller power stations at: